return to homepage

 toothpicks return to top

-Three dimensional models can be made using toothpicks and spheres made from Playdoh.
+Three dimensional models can be made using toothpicks, marshmallows or spheres made from Playdoh.
 The spheres represent the atoms in the particle.
 The toothpicks represent the electron pairs around the central atom.

 Open the other can of Play-doh, take out a lump that is about 1/2 inch in diameter, and roll this into a sphere.
-Make 41 or 42 of these spheres.
+Make 16 or 20 of these spheres.
+The large number of balls (spheres) are needed if all the models are kept during the procedure.

 Make a model of the linear geometry of electron groups around a central atom. return to top